JovanCai/java-challenge/readme.md

 ### The project can be improved by:

 - We can consider change database type depending on the requirement.
+- Use @ControllerAdvice and @ExceptionHandler to separate and handle error properly.
+- we can set release branch’s name such as “release_20230210” if we know the sprint duration.

 #### Your experience in Java